 Exercising: Combining increased exercise with dieting greatly enhances weight loss because exercise increases the number of calories the body uses.
 For example, vigorous walking burns about 4 calories per minute, so that 1 hour of brisk walking per day burns about 240 calories.
 Running is even better, burning about 6 to 8 calories per minute.
 Physical activity helps preserve the amount of muscle tissue (muscle mass) people have, and resistance exercises may increase muscle mass.
 Because muscle tissue, even at rest, burns more calories than fat tissue, having more muscle increases the metabolic rate (the amount of calories the body burns while at rest) and the number of calories people need.

 Diets high in protein and low in simple carbohydrates have become popular as a way to lose weight.
 Most of these diets usually also restrict fat because each gram of fat supplies so many calories.
-However, some high protein–low carbohydrate diets, such as the Atkins diet, do not restrict fat.
+However, some high-protein/low-carbohydrate diets, such as the Atkins diet, do not restrict fat.

-Experts disagree about whether avoiding foods with a high glycemic index helps with weight loss, particularly in low-carbohydrate diets, or not.
+Experts disagree about whether or not avoiding foods with a high glycemic index helps with weight loss, particularly in low-carbohydrate diets.
 The effect of the glycemic index is less important when only a small percentage of total calories is carbohydrates.
 In a low-carbohydrate diet, the difference between how fast the carbohydrates in various foods (with their different glycemic indexes) are digested is sometimes so small that it makes little difference to most dieters.
 Avoiding foods with a high glycemic index also sometimes eliminates foods with valuable vitamins and minerals.
 Experts also disagree on how important the glycemic load (the glycemic index plus the amount of carbohydrate in a food) is for weight loss.

 Some experts do not recommend following a high-protein diet for a long time.
 Some evidence suggests that over years, very high protein diets impair kidney function and may contribute to the decrease in kidney function that occurs in older people.
 People with certain kidney and liver disorders should not consume a high-protein diet.
 Also, high-protein diets can speed the body’s processing of certain drugs and thus may affect how well the drug works.